ncatlab/nlab-content/pages/5/8/0/1/21085/content.md

 ## Idea

 **Optics** are constructions used in [[computer science]] as bidirectional data accessors.
-They include [[lens (in computer science)|lenses]] and prisms, used to access, respectively, components of product data types and components of coproduct data types.
+They include [[lens (in computer science)|lenses]] and prisms, used to access and modify, respectively, components of product data types and components of coproduct data types.

-Unlike [[lens (in computer science)|lenses]], optics do not require a cartesian structure to be around.
+Unlike [[lens (in computer science)|lenses]], in general optics do not require a cartesian structure to be present.
 That's replaced by a bi-[[actegory|actegorical]] structure and a quotient which 'ties' residual and incoming views.

 ## Definition